University Calendar Scheduling Guidelines

 All academic scheduling (classes, labs, etc.) is handled by the Registrar’s Office and takes precedence in event scheduling and facilities usage.
 No events involving students are to be scheduled during periods designated “final examinations.”
 Meetings involving faculty may be scheduled during the period from the beginning of final examinations through the deadline for semester grades only if there is urgent semester-end business to be transacted.
 Exceptions to these restrictions must be approved in advance by the provost.

-Requests for event space should not be made if the event coincides with the University’s Priority Events.
+Requests for event space should not be made if the event coincides with the University’s Priority Events because space availability and the attention of supporting departments must be placed on the Priority Event.
 Priority Events are those events to which no student, faculty, or staff member may be denied the opportunity to attend because of a conflicting meeting or event.
 They include:

 - All Chapel Services (including Candlelight Services)

 - Family Days

 - Parent Orientation